Tristan816la/Coding-interview-best-practices/tree.md

 The idea behind the recursion is that we need to identify that the longest path could suffice the condition below:

 Although the longest path doesn't have to go through the root node, it has to pass the root node of some subtree of the tree (because it has to be from one leaf node to another leaf node, otherwise we can extend it for free).
-The longest path that passes a given node as the ROOT node is T = left_height + right_height.
+The longest path that passes a given node using the ROOT node is T = left_height + right_height.
 So you just calculate T for all nodes and output the max T. (From: https://leetcode.com/problems/diameter-of-binary-tree/discuss/101132/Java-Solution-MaxDepth)